The Great War (TV series): First World War centenary

-On 16 October 2013, fifty years after the release of the series, the BBC announced that unshown interview material, recorded during the making of The Great War, will be used in a new programme, My Great War, to be shown as part of the BBC's programmes during the First World War centenary.
-The programme was first broadcast on 14 March 2014 and entitled "I Was There: the Great War Interviews".
+On 16 October 2013, fifty years after the release of the series, the BBC announced that unshown interview material, recorded during the making of The Great War, would be used in a new programme, provisionally titled My Great War, to be shown as part of the BBC's programmes during the First World War centenary.
+The programme was first broadcast on 14 March 2014, retitled I Was There: The Great War Interviews.
+BBC Four Collections published a selection of the original unedited interviews on BBC iPlayer as The Great War Interviews.

 DVD releases

 There appear to be two releases as of mid-2007, both in the UK, both Region 2.
 The audio has been remastered.
 The first shows copyright 2001 and consists of five volumes, each housing two DVDs (single-layer).
-On the cover descriptions there is no mention of the Extra episodes The other shows copyright 2002 and consists of seven DVDs – six containing the original 26 episodes and one with the two Extras.
-These discs are dual-layer.
+On the cover descriptions there is no mention of the Extra episodes The other shows copyright 2002 and consists of seven DVDs – six containing the original 26 episodes and one with the two Extras, the discs being dual-layer.
 It is distributed by DD Video.